azat-co/fullstack-javascript/chapter6/chapter6.md

 After we have all of the files in the project folder, we can use Git to deploy the application.
-The commands are pretty much the same as with Windows Azure except that we need to add Git remote, and create Cedar stack with:
+The commands are pretty much the same as with Microsoft Azure except that we need to add Git remote, and create Cedar stack with:

     $ heroku create